 Preheat oven to 350 F. Line 2 baking sheets with parchment paper or aluminum foil.

 In a large bowl, combine the oats, sunflower seeds, chopped nuts, salt, and cinnamon.

 In another bowl, whisk together the Canola oil, maple syrup, honey, and vanilla.

 With a wooden spoon, stir the wet ingredients into the dry until all the oats appear wet.

 Place half of the mixture onto each baking sheet and spread flat into one even layer.
-Place pans into the oven.

 Stir the granola about halfway through baking and turn pans to achieve a more even color.
 Don't overcook or the granola will have a burnt taste.

 When room temperature, place the granola in a large bowl.
 Mix in the dried fruit with a wooden spoon breaking up any large pieces of granola.

-Store granola in an airtight container at room temperature or in the freezer.
+- Store granola in an airtight container at room temperature or in the freezer.

 - Do not place in refrigerator or it will become sticky.